 In Australia, all medicines must be rigorously tested on thousands of people before being registered for use by the Therapeutic Goods Administration (TGA).
 The TGA has thoroughly assessed the COVID-19 vaccines we are using, and all of the usual regulatory steps have been followed.
 I have complete confidence in our processes.
 More information is on the TGA website.Back to top

 Is it possible to get COVID-19 from the vaccines?

 Absolutely not.
 It isn’t possible because the vaccines we are using are not ‘live’ vaccines.
 This also means the vaccines can safely be given to people with weakened immune systems who can’t receive live vaccines such as those for measles.Back to top

 Should I get the vaccine if I am pregnant, breastfeeding or planning pregnancy?

-Do I still need to follow handwashing and physical distancing behaviours once I’ve been vaccinated?
+If I’ve been vaccinated, do I still need to follow handwashing and physical distancing behaviours?

 What is herd immunity and when will that be achieved?

 Herd immunity occurs when enough people in a community are immune to a disease such that person-to-person spread can no longer occur.
 We still don’t know if herd immunity can be achieved by COVID-19 vaccines as this depends on a number of factors, including understanding what percentage of the population needs to be immunised, and how long the vaccine is effective for.
 At this stage, it is considered likely that booster doses will be required in the future to sustain immunity, but we just don’t know.